StarGithMd/DebOps_Demo/Dir-1/ReadMe.md

 - We will never use your source code under any circumstances for any commercial purposes; this is just a basic assessment task.
 - NOTE: Any violation of Terms and conditions is strictly prohibited.
 You are bound to adhere to it.

+### Task Description:
 #### 01_Q.
-Task Description: Create a file with .txt extension (/home/demo.txt).
+Create a file with .txt extension (/home/demo.txt).
 Change the permission set of that file, so that any user can read it, group can read/write & owner can read/write/execute it.